© 2013 Jeff Sussna, Ingineering.IT

 I am a strong proponent of DevOps.
 I like to think I’ve at least been doing proto-DevOps since 2003.
 I still, however, struggle with the DevOps name.
 I observe others doing so too.
 On the one hand, DevOps is moving into the enterprise IT mainstream.
 On the other hand, I question how many of its adopters could give a concise answer when asked to articulate what DevOps is, how to do it, or why it’s beneficial.

 In the process of contemplating this problem, I found myself comparing the word “DevOps” to the word “Agile”.
 Admittedly, there is still plenty of confusion about what constitutes proper Agile practice.
 Just yesterday I saw a tweet to the effect that “just because you hold standups doesn’t mean you practice Scrum”.
 Ultimately, though, the answer to the question “do you do Agile?” is straightforward.
-If you can rapidly, accurately, and efficiently respond to constantly changing business needs, then do you Agile.
+If you can rapidly, accurately, and efficiently respond to constantly changing business needs, then you do Agile.
 In other words, if you are agile, you do Agile.
 If by some strange miracle, you’re accomplishing agility using waterfall, then you shouldn’t change a thing.
 The point is that the name describes the value.
 In the case of DevOps, the name describes the implementation, not the desired outcome.

 I found a clue to a possible resolution in the fact that I approach DevOps slightly differently from most people.
 I define it, not in terms of how IT structures itself, but rather in terms of what customers expect.
 Delivering software as service makes operations an explicit part of the customer value proposition.
 Customers view functionality and operability as inseparable aspects of service.
 Imagine I tell you about a new restaurant I tried.
 When you ask me how it was, I say “the food was great but the service was terrible”.
 I’ve answered a single question with two statements.
 You’ll use both statements to decide whether to try the restaurant for yourself.